 Sequence Analysis Tools for Molecular Biologists

-MacVector 17 is not only fully supported and compatible with Apple's latest OS release, macOS Mojave, but it also supports the new Mojave Dark Mode.
+MacVector 17 and later are not only fully supported and compatible with Apple's latest OS release, macOS Big Sur, but also support Dark Mode and use the latest Apple signing and notarization procedures so you can be sure you are using an authentic copy.
 Earlier versions of MacVector can't do this.
 So why not upgrade?

 What Has Changed Since My Version?

 Check out this link for a list of the new features introduced in each version going all of the way back to MacVector 10.0.